• Sign Up

 Lawson said after the SMS HVAC project is finished the district will probably hold off on any more big projects for a while.

-In other news, the school board approved the 2026-2027 school year calendar.
-Highlights include:
+In other news, the school board preliminarily approved the 2026-2027 school year calendar.
+The board will hear a second reading and make a final vote at its December meeting.

 • The first day of school for staff is Aug.
 12.